© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Coberley long barrow is a scheduled monument protected by Historic England under reference 1002129.
 View the official record →

-Coberley long barrow is a Neolithic communal burial monument located in Gloucestershire, belonging to the Cotswold-Severn group of long barrows characteristic of the fourth millennium before the present.
+Coberley long barrow is a Neolithic burial monument located in Gloucestershire, England, dating to the fourth millennium BCE.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002129.

 Coberley long barrow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002129.